briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     2. _(2)_ The proximity in time or space of the equipment, product or material, or of the act relating to the equipment, product or material, to a violation of any provision of this chapter or Ohio R.C.
-Chapter 2925;
+[Chapter 2925][ORC Chapter 2925];

     3. _(3)_ The proximity of the equipment, product or material to any controlled substance;